schtibe/rmux/README.md

 ------------

 Think of an unique id for yourself, a nick name or something.
 It should NOT conflict with other users on the target systems.
-We call id \<id\>
+We call id \<id\>.

 ````bash